-Students receive a University photo ID card as part of the orientation process.
-Student ID cards are needed to checkout materials at Kellenberger Library and access the University of Oregon libraries.
-Students are required to display their student ID card when engaged in student related university and/or RN to BSN program activities, coursework, and capstone projects while onsite in health care organization and/or community agencies.
+Students receive a University photo identification card as part of the orientation process.
+This card is needed to checkout materials at Kellenberger Library and access the University of Oregon libraries.
+Students are required to display their student identification card when engaged in student related university and/or RN to BSN program activities, coursework, and capstone projects while onsite in health care organization and/or community agencies.